bastomiadi/gemini-chatbot-ai/readme.md

 ### File Attachments
 - Click the attachment button to open file picker
-- Select multiple files of supported types
+- Select multiple files of supported types (PDF text extraction included)
-- Preview selected files with remove options
+- Preview selected files with improved spacing and remove options
+- File list automatically closes when submitting messages
+- Enhanced PDF processing with error handling and fallback messages
-- Files are processed and included in AI context
+- Files are processed and included in AI context for intelligent responses

 ### Chat History Management
 - **View History**: All conversations are listed in the sidebar